Land Subsidence Monitoring Network

-Decades of groundwater withdrawals from unconsolidated, confined (artesian) coastal plain aquifers in Anne Arundel County, Maryland have resulted in significant drawdown of groundwater levels.
-Water levels have declined in some aquifers by as much as 130 ft from pre-pumping (Andreasen, 2007; Staley and others, in press).
-Projected increases in withdrawals to supply a growing population will result in additional drawdown (Andreasen, 2007).
+Decades of groundwater withdrawals from unconsolidated, confined (artesian) coastal plain aquifers in Maryland have resulted in significant drawdown of groundwater levels.
+Water levels have declined in some aquifers to more than 170 feet below sea level (Staley and others, in press).
+Projected increases in withdrawals to supply a growing population will result in additional drawdown.
 Withdrawing water from a confined aquifer reduces the hydrostatic pressure head in the pumped aquifer and in the adjacent confining layers (clay and silt).
 Reduction of hydrostatic pressure in the aquifer system resulting from the drawdown increases the load on the sediment which may lead to compaction and land subsidence.
 In the mid-Atlantic region, land subsidence ranging from 1.5 to 3.7 millimeters per year has occurred in the Franklin and Suffolk area of Virginia (lower Chesapeake Bay region) and is attributed to groundwater withdrawals from the Potomac Group aquifer system in Virginia (Patapsco and Patuxent aquifer systems in Maryland) ( Davis, 1987; Eggleston and Pope, 2013).
-While not likely to cause major engineering problems, la nd subsidence related to groundwater withdrawals could exacerbate the problem of tidal flooding in low-lying areas caused by future sea-level rise.
+While not likely to cause major engineering problems, land subsidence related to groundwater withdrawals could exacerbate the problem of tidal flooding in low-lying areas caused by future sea-level rise.
 Permanent reduction in reservoir capacity by irreversible compaction of sediments may also occur.

 Andreasen, D.C., 2007, Optimization of groundwater withdrawals in Anne Arundel County, Maryland, from the Upper Patapsco, Lower Patapsco, and Patuxent aquifers projected through 2044: Maryland Geological Survey Report of Investigations No. 77, 107 p.